KarelZe/thesis/references/obsidian/📖chapters/🍕Application study.md

 % TODO: read: Pinder, S. (2003).
 An empirical examination of the impact of market microstructure changes on the determinants of option bid–ask spreads.
 International Review of Financial Analysis, 12(5):563–577.

+- [[@rosenthalModelingTradeDirection2012]] lists fields where trade classification is used and what the impact of wrongly classified trades is.
+- The extent to which inaccurate trade classification biases empirical research depends on whether misclassifications occur randomly or systematically [[@theissenTestAccuracyLee2000]].

 **Notes:**
 [[🍕Application study notes]]